Home > Sustainability > Society > Social Contribution Activities

 Main activities

-The United States has been participating in the charitable program "Toys for Tots" since 2005, which involves donating toys as Christmas presents to underprivileged children.
-In 2022, we also donated toys provided by our employees.
+U.S. Sales Company has been participating in the charitable program "Toys for Tots" since 2005, which involves donating toys as Christmas presents to underprivileged children.
+In 2023, we also donated toys provided by our employees.

 Conducting Special Science Classes